-- Submissions are due on Friday, November 24. - A representation of the piece must be uploaded to Carmen.
+- All submissions should be original efforts. - Submissions are due on Friday, April 12. - A representation of the piece must be uploaded to Carmen.
 This is simple for text or static images, but those who opt for performance (dance, theater), film, animation, song, etc... will have to record their work in some electronic format that can be uploaded. - All submissions should have a maximum duration of two and a half minutes, or 150 seconds.
 This includes poetry and text (the average person talks at about 125-150 words per minute).